 Screening tests can help find cancer before it causes symptoms, when the cancer may be more easily treated.
 Currently, early screening tests exist for only 5 cancers:

 - Spiral computed tomography (CT) scan for those who are at a high risk of developing lung cancer

 - Prostate-specific antigen (PSA) test for prostate cancer

-However, most other types of cancer do not currently have screening tests available.
+Most other types of cancer do not currently have screening tests available.
 This means it can be more difficult to detect those types of cancer until a person shows symptoms.
 Oftentimes, this means that the cancer is caught at a later stage.
 Approximately 7 out of every 10 cancer deaths are attributed to cancers that lack early detection screenings (American Cancer Society, 2020).

-What is Next in Cancer Detection?
+What Is Next in Cancer Detection?

 How Will People Access New, Innovative Screening Methods?

-We at the Cancer Support Community are supportive of ensuring access to the most promising technologies.
+CSC supports ensuring access to the most promising technologies.
 We will also continue our advocacy to ensure that patients can access and afford resources and services across the care continuum, including prevention, screening and detection, treatment, and survivorship.

 American Cancer Society.
 (2020).
 Cancer facts and figures 2020.
 Atlanta: Author.

 National Minority Quality Forum.
 (2021).
 Late-Stage Diagnosis of Unscreened Cancer: a Health Disparity.